|

 where competition or bargaining is involved and where the

-release of such records would adversely affect the bargaining
+release of such information would adversely affect the bargaining

 position or negotiating strategy of the public body.
 Such

-records shall not be withheld after the public body has
+information shall not be withheld after the public body

-made a decision to award or not to award the contract.
-In
+has made a decision to award or not to award the contract.

 to the Virginia Public Procurement Act (§ 2.2-4300